South America – Chile, May 2017

 - You must practice the “Give” law.

-Our school is officially integrated in 1992 to the organization OIKKA (Okinawa Isshinryu Karate & Kobudo Association), founded by Grand Master Angi Uezu in 1990.
-After several trips to Okinawa, Osvaldo Rodriguez Sensei continues to develop the foundations that support the philosophy of the school Sesshin, until in the year 2006, as part of a new visit and thanks to the guidance and advice of Angi Uezu Sensei, the name that completely identifies the essence of our school is finally defined.
+Our school established in 1992 the link officially with the OIKKA (Okinawa Isshinryu Karate & Kobudo Association), an organisation founded by grand master Angi Uezu.
+Throughout the years and with several trips to Okinawa, Osvaldo Rodriguez sensei continues to develop the foundations that sustain the philosophy of the Sesshin school, until in 2006 and as part of a new tour to Okinawa, a trivial conversation with Uezu Sensei takes unexpected rivulets: thanks to his guidance and advice, the name that identifies our school is finally revealed.

 That which varies substantially is found in the literal meaning of the ideograms that express Seishin, specifically in the kanji “SHIN”.
 The kanji originally selected, according to Uezu Sensei, did not correspond to what was wanted to express in reality nor did it represent the spirit of our school.
 For this reason, the kanji Shin of “Heart” is modified, by that of “Spirit“.